ianMontesclaros/mapty/README.md

 7. Responsive Design: The application is designed to be responsive, ensuring a consistent user experience across different devices and screen sizes.

-# Architecture and Technologies
+# Built with

-· Object Oriented Programming
+* Object Oriented Programming
-· Geolocation
+* Geolocation
-· Local Storage
+* Local Storage
-· Leaflet Library
+* Leaflet Library